By: S. Kristen Sexson Tejtel, MD, PhD, FAAP & MPH, FAAP & Alan Riley, MD, FAAP

 Support the recommendations for daily physical education at your child's school.

-Create an active lifestyle
+Tips to create an active lifestyle

 In today's busy world, it's harder and harder for children to play and run outside on a daily basis.
 That makes organized sports and exercise activities good options.
 Let your child participate in choosing an activity or sport to try.
 If they enjoy it, they'll want to keep doing it.